Dear reader of ADxS.org, please excuse the disruption.

 Attention tests are much more objective than questionnaires.

+On the other hand, their diagnostic value is very limited.
 Barkley warns in no uncertain terms against the use of neuropsychological tests to diagnose ADHD.
-Neuropsychological tests - even if they test executive functions - can be successfully completed by more than half of those affected and therefore lead to false negative diagnoses.
-Rating scales, on the other hand, are much better suited to diagnosing ADHD.42
+Neuropsychological tests - even if they test executive functions - can be successfully completed by more than half of people with ADHD and therefore lead to false non-diagnoses.
+Rating scales, on the other hand, are much better suited to diagnosing ADHD.4 Using the NIH Toolbox, Little Man Task, Matrix Reasoning Task and Rey Delayed Recall, one study found a high variance of 31% for ADHD compared to 2.7% for ASD.47

 3.1.
 Test procedure for ADHD diagnostics

-Source, with more detailed explanations: Schmidt, Petermann.43
+Source, with more detailed explanations: Schmidt, Petermann.48

 3.1.1.
 Neuropsychological test procedures